 It is highly advisable that we always tag at least two similar groups (located on different servers) to ensure continuity of discussions in case one goes down.
 (If one goes down, then someone needs to create another duplicate located in another server for the exact same reason… continuity and redundancy.)

-In an email they sent to admins, the owner and developer can no longer support https://chirp.social financially as they failed to find a new job after they were laid off by #Google last year.
+In an email they sent to admins, the owner and developer can no longer support https://chirp.social financially as they failed to find a new job after they were laid off by last year.

 This reminds us the importance of having a built-in groups feature, and one where the groups feature actually federates.